gordonguthrie/TheManual/the_manual/for_reviewers/for_developers.md

 There are some aspects that I still don't know but would like to, so I can finish this damn manual off and get on with writing my own synths:

-* some parameters can be changed with `control` and some can't.
+* Some parameters can be changed with `control` and some can't.
 What are the mechanics of that?
 Is it something Sonic Pi does or SuperCollider?
-* how can I get debuggin information out of SuperCollider to investigate what is happening at runtime - I can't seem to work it out
+* How can I get debugging information out of SuperCollider to investigate what is happening at runtime - I can't seem to work it out
-* how can I get a trace of a dump of OSC commands between the Sonic Pi server and the running SuperCollider instance? setting `use_osc_logging` to `true` only gives me error messages.
+* How can I get a trace of a dump of OSC commands between the Sonic Pi server and the running SuperCollider instance?
+Setting `use_osc_logging` to `true` only gives me error messages.
-* can I pass arrays to my new synth, or is it only values? and is that a limitation of the Sonic Pi implementation or OSC or what?
+* Can I pass arrays to my new synth, or is it only values?
+And is that a limitation of the Sonic Pi implementation or OSC or what?
-* how does BPM management work - I pass in beat-length values for `attack`, `sustain`, `decay`, `release` but they magically change in reality with changes of BPM - I presume that Sonic Pi manages some global BPM value for SuperCollider?
+* How does BPM management work - I pass in beat-length values for `attack`, `sustain`, `decay`, `release` but they magically change in reality with changes of BPM - I presume that Sonic Pi manages some global BPM value for SuperCollider?

 ```